 These events also count towards other RUSA and ACP awards.

 |· What is Randonneuring? - "Randonneuring" is the French term for ranging over an extended, challenging course.
 Its tradition goes back to the start of cycling in France and Italy.
 Brevets are randonneuring events: non-competitive endurance rides requiring self-sufficiency… and occasional bursts of tenacity.
 Camaraderie is encouraged.

-|· What are Brevets? - "Brevet" means “certificate” - your ride is validated with its own certificate number, and your result posted.
-You authenticate that you've completed the route by having your control card validated at a number of controls along the route and at the finish.
+You authenticate that you've completed the route by having your control card validated at a number of checkpoints

 - like others across the country - are sanctioned by Randonneurs USA (RUSA).
 Joining RUSA helps support randonneuring.
 And as a RUSA member, you are eligible for awards, your results are listed on the national website, and you receive the informative American Randonneur magazine.

 |· What is a Populaire? - A

-Populaire is a brevet-format ride shorter than 200km (100km-199km), run under the
+Populaire is a brevet-format ride from 100km-199k, run under the

 |· Learn about Brevets - Populaires

 let you learn how brevets work, get inside tips from brevet